Ansheel9/Advanced-Lane-Lines-Detection/README.md

 ## Instruction

-To train the agent, start jupyter notebook, open <code> Advanced_Lane_Finding.ipynb </code> and execute!
+To train the agent, start jupyter notebook, open <code> Advanced_Lane_Detection.ipynb </code> and execute!
 For more information, please check instructions inside the notebook.